 ChatGPT's meteoric rise in popularity is in part because anyone can use it, even those who don't have technical backgrounds.
-Its rapid growth in users - 100 million as of February 202313 - is a sign of people's eagerness to use the technology.
+Its rapid growth in users - 100 million as of February 202314 - is a sign of people's eagerness to use the technology.
 And the more users a chatbot has, the better trained its underlying AI can get.

-Generative AI has the potential to transform businesses by automating and executing language-based tasks with unprecedented speed and efficiency.
-LLMs can be deployed to help with a wide range of tasks.
-They can be modified to summarise and classify legal documents, respond to consumer questions and assist expert advisors.
+ChatGPT has the potential to transform businesses by automating and executing language-based tasks with unprecedented speed and efficiency.
+LMMs can be deployed to help with a wide range of tasks.
+They can be modified to summarize and classify legal documents, respond to consumer questions, assist expert advisors, and generate engineering and architectural drawings.